Born under the sign of Ophiuchus?

-Born somewhere between November 29 and December 18?
-If so, chances are the sun passes in front of the constellation Ophiuchus the Serpent Holder on your birthday.
-This year, in 2012, the sun enters the constellation Ophiuchus on November 29 at 18:00 UTC (12 noon Central Standard Time), and then enters the constellation Sagittarius on December 18 at 1 UTC (December 17 at 7 p.m.
-CST).
+Were you born somewhere between November 30 and December 18?
+If so, chances are the sun passes in front of the constellation Ophiuchus the Serpent Bearer on your birthday.
 Now I can almost hear someone saying:

 Wait a minute!
 There’s no Ophiuchus on the horoscope page.

-The sun is said to enter the sign Sagittarius around November 21, or whenever the sun is precisely 30o west of the December solstice point.
+The sun is said to enter the sign Sagittarius around November 21, or whenever the sun is precisely 30 degrees west of the December solstice point.
 The sun then enters the sign Capricorn on the December 21 solstice.
-So the sun passes through the sign Sagittarius for the month period before and up to the December solstice, irrespective of the sun shining in front of the constellation Ophiuchus from November 29 to December 18.
+So the sun passes through the sign Sagittarius for the month period before and up to the December solstice, irrespective of the sun shining in front of the constellation Ophiuchus from November 30 to December 18.

 By the way, the December solstice point moves one degree westward in front of the zodiacal constellations – or backdrop stars – in about 72 years.
-The December solstice point will finally move into the constellation Ophiuchus by the year 2269.
+This means that the December solstice point will finally move into the constellation Ophiuchus by the year 2269.

 When and where to locate Ophiuchus

-The best time to observe Ophiuchus is during a Northern Hemisphere summer or a Southern Hemisphere winter.
+The best time to observe Ophiuchus is during a Northern Hemisphere summer (Southern Hemisphere winter).
 From the Northern Hemisphere, late July and early August present this constellation high in the southern sky at nightfall and early evening.
 It’s seen in the southwest sky on autumn evenings in the Northern Hemisphere.

 Deep-sky objects in Ophiuchus

-Ophiuchus boasts of numerous globular clusters.
+On a night when the moon is absent, take your binoculars and use them to scan Ophiuchus, which lies near the band of the Milky Way and so has many deep-sky wonders.
+Ophiuchus boasts of numerous globular clusters, for example.
 The two easiest globular clusters to see with ordinary binoculars are M10 and M12, as shown on the above chart.
 Through binoculars, they look like faint puffs of light, but with the telescope, you begin to see these globular clusters for what they really are.
 They are immense stellar cities spanning a hundred to a few hundred light-years in diameter, teeming with hundreds of thousands of stars.

-Another big deep-sky favorite is the Pipe Nebula, a vast interstellar cloud of gas and dust sweeping across about 7o of sky.
-At an arm length, that’s about the width of three to four fingers.
+Another big deep-sky favorite is the Pipe Nebula, a vast interstellar cloud of gas and dust sweeping across about 7 degrees of sky.
+At arm’s length, that’s about the width of three to four fingers.
 This dark nebula resides at a distance of 600 to 700 light-years in southern Ophiuchus, and can be seen with the unaided eye in a dark, transparent sky.
 The Pipe Nebula is found due east of the star Antares, and due north of the stars Shaula and Lesath.
-(These stars, but not the nebula, are shown on the above chart.)
+These two stars (but not the Pipe Nebula) are shown on the above chart.

 Ophiuchus in myth and star lore

 Possibly, the poet T.S.
-Eliot reechoed the theme of the ever-living story in his Four Quartets:
+Eliot echoed the theme of the ever-living story in his Four Quartets:

 We die with the dying: